patrick-crawford/WEB422-Backup/notes/teams-api-setup.md

 * GET /teams (returns all teams with all foreign keys populated)
 * GET /teams-raw (returns all "raw" teams, ie: foreign keys not populated)
-* GET /team/:teamId (returns a single team with all foreign keys populated)
+* GET /team/:teamId (returns an array containing a single team with all foreign keys populated)
-* GET /team-raw/:teamId (returns a single "raw" team, ie: foreign keys not populated)
+* GET /team-raw/:teamId (returns an array containing a single "raw" team, ie: foreign keys not populated)
 * PUT /team/:teamId (updates a single team)
 * POST /teams (adds a team to the system)